-You will need about 600 watts of solar for your RV in order to boondock comfortably for several days in a row.
-This is assuming you have an adequate battery bank to power most of the things you need.
-How much solar you will need also depends on where you plan to boondock, but for the most part, 600 watts of solar is adequate for most campers.
+Most campers can boondock comfortably on a full time basis with 600 watts of solar on their RV.
+This assumes they also have an adequate battery bank to power most of the things they need need.
+How much solar you will need for your RV depends on where you plan to boondock.
+But for the most part, 600 watts of solar is adequate for most campers.

 How Much Solar Do I Need for My RV?

-Figuring out how much solar you will need to boondock comfortably in your RV for days or weeks in a row, starts with how many people you have.
+Figuring out how much solar you will need for your RV to boondock comfortably for days or weeks at a time starts with how many people you have.
 Two adults with a child and a pet can get by quite well with just 600 watts of solar panels on the roof.
-In fact, the same family can boondock comfortably with less, perhaps 400 watts, if ground panels were involved.
-Ground panels can be tilted and turned to maximize absorption.
+In fact, the same family can boondock comfortably with less, perhaps 400 watts under conservative power use.

 How Many Batteries Will You Need?